Laos activist feared missing in Thailand, say rights groups | Malay Mail

-BANGKOK, Sept 6 — A Laos activist is feared missing in Thailand, rights groups said today, calling for an urgent investigation into his whereabouts after a rash of similar disappearances of dissidents in South-east Asia.
+BANGKOK, Sept 7 — A Laos activist is feared missing in Thailand, rights groups said yesterday, calling for an urgent investigation into his whereabouts after a rash of similar disappearances of dissidents in Southeast Asia.

 Pro-democracy campaigner Od Sayavong was last seen nearly two weeks ago in Bangkok, where he had been living as he sought resettlement to a third country by the UN refugee agency, right groups said.